 A reporting foreign private issuer must file an annual report with the SEC on Form 20-F within four months after the end of the fiscal year covered by the report.
-Form 20-F requires, among other things, audited financial statements, risk factors, a description of the issuer's business and information about the issuer's senior management and directors, major shareholders and related party transactions.
+Form 20-F requires, among other things, audited financial statements, risk factors (including in connection with cybersecurity, climate change impacts, geopolitical events, and the use of AI), a description of the issuer's business and information about the issuer's senior management and directors, major shareholders and related party transactions.
+Further, the issuer must disclose whether it has adopted an insider trading policy and, if not, the reasons why.
+The policy must be filed as an exhibit to the Form 20-F. Issuers must also describe any prior cybersecurity incidents, the impact on the issuer, and the issuer's processes for assessing, identifying, and managing material risks from cybersecurity threats, including (i) whether and how any such processes have been integrated into the issuer's overall risk management system or processes, (ii) whether the issuer engages consultants, advisors, or other third parties with respect to such processes, and (iii)

+whether the issuer has a process to oversee and identify associated cybersecurity threats related to the use of third-party service providers.
+New disclosure rules relating to climate-related risks, including qualitative and quantitative disclosures, were adopted in early 2024 but have been voluntarily suspended by the SEC pending the outcome of litigation challenging the rules' adoption.
 In addition, the issuer's CEO and CFO must provide certifications mandated by SOX as to any significant material weaknesses or changes in internal control over financial reporting, compliance with the Exchange Act and fair presentation of the information contained in the 20-F. See Appendix A - SOX Summary - CEO/CFO Certifications for more information regarding these certifications.